atjason/MacGoogleAnalytics/README.md

 Again, the file can be deployed to your own server with your own domain name.

-**Tip**: you may want to reduce the HTML file size by compressing the JavaScript code it contains.
+**Tip**: You may want to reduce the HTML file size by compressing the JavaScript code it contains.
 Thus, your macOS app will be able to call it faster (albeit, by milliseconds).

 # macOS Project
 There's only 2 files needed for your macOS project: `GoogleAnalytics.swift` and `GoogleAnalyticsHelper.swift`.